hezzze/strapi-provider-upload-oss/README.md

 **timeout** | integer | OSS upload timeout (unit: seconds) **secure** | boolean | will https mode be enabled for oss client **autoThumb** (Beta) | boolean |  **VIDEO FILES ONLY** currently only supports `.mp4` file, will generate thumbnail for the video uploaded (screenshot at `00:01` of the video, size: `480x360`)
+**internal** | boolean | access OSS with aliyun internal network or not, default is false.
+If your servers are running on aliyun too, you can set true to save lot of money.

 # OSS Region reference